Why Does My Trail Camera Say “No SD Card”? (How to Fix It)

 If you have done everything correctly and the trail camera will not recognize the memory card that you inserted into it, the card may be defective.
 This is not a very common problem, but it can happen, so it is important to be aware of it.
 If you are buying quality cards, this is less likely to be an issue, but it is still possible.

 Memory cards are delicate pieces of technology and can be easily damaged.
-Even if they are made by reputable manufacturers, SD and microSD cards can occasionally be defective right out of the packaging.
+Even if they are made by reputable manufacturers, SD, and microSD cards can occasionally be defective right out of the packaging.
 So you can’t just assume that the problem is with your camera.

-Sometimes for SD and microSD cards that have been used for a while, the contact pins can be become worn over time, causing the camera to not be able to connect to or be seen by the camera.
+Sometimes for SD and microSD cards that have been used for a while, the contact pins can become worn over time, causing the camera to not be able to connect to or be seen by the camera.
 Below is an example of a microSD card with contact pins that are starting to show wear and tear.

 Solution: